codesport/admin-panel/README.md

 ---
 # Stage 4: Completing the Application by Adding Update Functionality

+The codebase for Stages 3 and 4 are available for download under the [`main-final-public`](https://github.com/codesport/admin-panel/blob/main-final-public/src/components/) branch

 To provide an optimal user experience, the Update component was designed to be a close visual simile of [Detail component](src/components/Detail.js).
 This was accomplished by overlaying an [HTML5 form](src/components/Update.js#L49-L61) onto the code used to generate the Detail component.